Stingers: episode guide

 October 19, 2004

 When Church misbehaves on a drug bust and is accused of corruption by an unnamed informant, he is investigated by Internal Affairs.
 The Undercover team unearth evidence that an IA cop is framing Church, but Harris orders them to draw a line under the investigation.
-Instead, he sends Megan to search Church’s house, where she finds stolen goods—damning evidence that Church is corrupt.
+Instead, he sends Megan to search Church's house, where she finds stolen goods — damning evidence that Church is corrupt.
 Church admits his corruption to her and in turn she admits her own.
-Together, they devise a plan to rip off the drug bust cocaine and escape.
-When Church is arrested for possession of stolen goods he and Megan are forced to bring the coke deal forward.
-It is only when Harris arrives at the scene of the deal that Megan realises it’s a sting, and that Church is wearing a wire.
+Together, they devise an elaborate plan to steal a large amount of cocaine from the police evidence room, sell it, and run off together.
+When Church is later arrested for possession of stolen goods, he and Megan are forced to bring their coke deal forward.
+It is only when Harris arrives at the scene of the deal that Megan realises it's a sting and that Church is wearing a wire.
 She stares at Church in disbelief as she is arrested and taken away.

 Random Harvest